buildingSMART-Finland/InfraModel/markdown/pipenetworks.md

 The **name**, end reference **refEnd**, start reference **refStart**, **slope** and **state** are mandatory attributes.
 Setting the exact length of a pipe is optional.
 All pipe elements are assigned unique names.

-When using a pipe to delimit a pipe network the pipe is given a name that clearly distinguishes it from other content in the file, e.g. "Terminal1".
-The **name**, end reference **refEnd** and start reference **refStart** are the only mandatory attributes.
-The other attributes are not set.
+When using a pipe to delimit a network, its refEnd or refStart shall be to a \<Conncetion> with a name that clearly distinguishes it from other content in the file, e.g. "Terminal1".

 {{xtabulate5 Pipe}}